cultpenguin/sippi-all/doc/matlab-interface.rst

 Matlab interface
 ================

-A simple matlab interface to the algorithms on MPSlib has been developed.
-It consist of the following m-files:
+A simple Matlab interface to the algorithms on MPSlib has been developed.
+It consists of the following m-files:

 Running MPSlib algorithms: